moste00/PDF-Indexer/README.md

     python indexer.py PDF="PATH\TO\PDF\FILE\INCLUDING\EXTENTSION.pdf" TXT="PATH\TO\OUTPUT\FILE\INCLUDING\EXTENSION.txt" Lecture1=1..10

-This invocation will, creating the overall index specified by TXT, also create a sub-index of only the the first 10 pages, in a file named Lecture1.txt.
+This invocation will, in addition to creating the overall index specified by TXT, also create a sub-index of only the the first 10 pages, in a file named Lecture1.txt.
 And thus you have only the words of Lecture 1 indexed.

 ## Efficiency